whfuyn/Memana/README.md

 I worte so many comments for my professor's reading, but he didn't spend much time in it.
 I'm really disappointed. :(

 ## Usage
-The running results are just some plain numbers showing the time each algorithm used to solve the given problem.
+The running results are just some plain numbers showing the time each algorithm used in the given problem.

 There is a data genertor written in python.
 Run it and you can get a new data file.
 ```shell